LeonGrothus/pygame-pinball/README.md

 ## Scoring System

 Points are earned by hitting various targets on the playfield.
 Accumulating a certain number of points will release the next ball into play.
+- **Bounce Wall**: Each hit on a bounce wall awards between 10 and 25 points
+- **Bumper**: Hitting the bumpers can give either 50, 100, 150, or 200 points
+- **Targets**: If all targets are hit, they collectively award 5000 points
+- **Spring**: Each spring hit gives 25 points, if the ball pases one

 ## Licensing